AGCCS/AGCCS-CTRL22/circuit/README.md

 Layout
 - fixed footprint of power supply
 - placed ESP32 on backside
-- track back changes in te schematics
+- track back changes in the schematics

 Revision 1.2

 Schematics
-- jet again the push button electrics
+- jet again the push button electronics ...
 - added a diode to seperate lock from 12V supply (brown out)